PalisadoesFoundation/talawa-admin/INSTALLATION.md

         userType: "SUPERADMIN"

-Refer to [Talawa-api-mongodb-section](https://github.com/PalisadoesFoundation/talawa-api/blob/develop/INSTALLATION.md#instructions-to-edit-records-for-admin-user) for instructions on the same.
+Refer to INSTALLATION.md section of `instructions-to-edit-records-for-admin-user` of [Talawa-API repo](https://github.com/PalisadoesFoundation/talawa-api) for instructions on the same.

 <br/>